Enid Hartle

 Enid Hartle (16 December 1935 – 1 December 2008) was an opera and concert singer born in Sheffield; she studied singing first at the Guildhall School of Music and Drama and later with Vera Rózsa, with whom she had a long and fruitful relationship.

 Operatic career

 Enid Hartle's early appearances included Mrs Grose "a firmly sketched-in portrait of a comfortable old woman out of her depth" in The Turn of the Screw in 1966, London.

 She began singing in the chorus of Glyndebourne Festival Opera in 1968 and the following year made her debut on the Glyndebourne Tour, singing Filipyevna in Eugene Onegin by Tchaikovsky.
-This role was to take her to, among other places, Toronto, Amsterdam, and The Royal Opera House in London.
-She also took part in the Decca recording under Georg Solti.
+This role was to take her to, among other places, Toronto, Amsterdam, and The Royal Opera House in London; she also took part in the Decca recording under Georg Solti.
+In February 1971 she sang Marfa in three concert performances of Khovanshchina given by Chelsea Opera Group "ideally a little too light for the sepulchral and sibylline side of Marfa, but she radiantly suggested the woman in love, and her prayer in Act 5 was beautifully and movingly sung".

 She was a lyric character mezzo-soprano and was employed by Glyndebourne both in the main season and on the tour for many years, where her roles included: